alpa-projects/alpa/examples/opt_serving/README.rst

 Requirements
 ============
 1. Install Alpa following the `installation guide <https://alpa-projects.github.io/install.html>`_.
-   You can either install by python wheel or build from source, but you always need to clone the `Alpa repo <https://github.com/alpa-projects/alpa>`_ to fetch the code for examples below.
+You can either install by python wheel or build from source.

-2. Install additional requirements for serving:
+2. Install additional requirements for ``opt_serving``:

   .. code:: shell